Dr. Piotr Cienciala

 Hobbies: dancing, traveling, running, reading, exploring nature and in the looking for new outdoor activities.

-Emily is a Master’s student interested in the interface between rivers and coastlines.
+Emily is a Master’s student at the University of Illinois at Urbana-Champaign interested in the interface between rivers and coastlines.
 Her Master’s thesis will look how river processes upstream affect the deltas of two rivers in British Columbia.

 She has a varied background, with a Bachelor of Science in Environmental Science from St. John’s University in New York, where she focused on marine and coastal areas.
 She has spent time at sea studying the biodiversity of epibionts on Sargassum in the North Atlantic and assisted with an array of coastal research in the New York City area.
 Emily will eventually move back to a coast and hopes to tie her various research experiences together to do work with coastal erosion and response to sea level rise.